acenet-arc/cloud_from_a_to_z/_episodes/security-updates.md

 ~~~
 {: .output}

-At this point, it is a very good idea to reboot our virtual machines.
+At this point, it is a very good idea to [**reboot**](../reference#reboot) our virtual machines.
+Sometimes before updating certain packages other packages on which they depend must first be updated and in effect.
+This can require a reboot.

 ~~~
 $ sudo reboot